Peng-Protocol/Dexhune-SS/SS/Specifications/MarkerDAO.md

 - **Recent Routine Proposals**

-Queries and displays all pending routine proposals by their index number.
+Queries up to (1000) proposals incremently till the "proposalCount" height, filters and displays all routine proposals by their index number.

+Has "more" button to query additional (1000) proposals.

+Displays text that reads; "Nobody here but us chickens!" if there are no routine proposals.

+This also presents passed or rejected routine proposals

 - **Upvote**